slideloft/new-docs/glossary/testnet.md

 You can connect a node to the testnet by configuring [Bantu Core](https://github.com/Bantu/Bantu-core) to use this [configuration](https://github.com/Bantu/Bantu-core/blob/master/docs/Bantu-core_testnet.cfg).

-There is also a [Expansion instance](https://expansion.Bantu.network/) that can directly interact with the testnet.
+There is also an [Expansion instance](https://expansion.Bantu.network/) that can directly interact with the testnet.

 ## What is the Bantu testnet good for?